antonyoneill/selenium/SafariDriver.md

 The SafariDriver is implemented as a Safari browser extension.
 The driver inverts the traditional client/server relationship and communicates with the WebDriver client using [WebSockets](http://en.wikipedia.org/wiki/WebSocket).

-The SafariDriver requires Safari 5.1+
+The SafariDriver requires Safari 5.1+.
+Consequently, SafariDriver on Windows will most likely **not** work on newer versions of Safari and/or Windows because of Apple's decision to [drop Safari on Windows](http://appleinsider.com/articles/12/07/25/apple_kills_windows_pc_support_in_safari_60).

 ## Getting Started